-To make an online gift to this project click here Select Africa from the designation list and type Congo - Ikengo Farm into the Project/Partner line.
+To make an online gift to this project click here Select Ikengo Agriculture Project in the designation line.

 To make a gift by check to this project click here.

 Church of Christ of the Congo - Democratic Republic of Congo